Amazon DynamoDB Backup and Restore

 DynamoDB Global Tables

-• DynamoDB Global Tables is a multi-master, active-active, cross-region replication capability of DynamoDB to support data access locality and regional fault tolerance for database workloads.
+• DynamoDB Global Tables is a fully managed, serverless, multi-active, cross-region replication capability of DynamoDB to support data access locality and regional fault tolerance for database workloads.

 • Global Tables uses the Last Write Wins approach for conflict resolution.